 This belief was shattered in May 1954 when Roger Bannister ran a mile in 3 minutes 59.4 seconds.
 He had achieved the impossible.

 The impossible was now possible.

-What is interesting, is that, once Roger Bannister proved that it was possible, within a few weeks other athletes run the mile in less than 4 minute.
+What is interesting, is that once Roger Bannister proved that it was possible, within a few weeks other athletes run the mile in less than 4 minutes.

 Once he had proven that it was not impossible, others followed his lead.
-Prior to his ground breaking achievement, they had believed it was not possible, and so had never being able to achieve it.
+Prior to his groundbreaking achievement, they had believed it was not possible, and so had never been able to achieve it.

 In an interview with the Telegraph newspaper Bannister said the following: